There’s great debate scurrying around the hair community about the use of protein on one’s hair. It’s been termed protein sensitivity.

-Protein treatments have received a bad rap and it’s time to clear up the confusion.
+Therefore, protein treatments have received a bad rap.
+It’s time to clear up the confusion.

 Overview of The Basic Structure of Hair

-Since your hair is predominantly structured of protein, it makes sense that if your hair became protein deficient at any point in time, only a protein treatment could help remedy the problem – if even temporarily.
+Protein is the predominant structure of your hair.
+Therefore, it makes sense that if your hair became protein deficient at any point in time, only a protein treatment could help remedy the problem – if even temporarily.

 The Role of Protein